rohigovi/EmploymentDynamics/README.md

 + *Reports and Miscellaneous*: Contains the initial exploration reports drafted during the beginning of semester for documenting the reserach progress

 + *Visiualization*: Contains Tableau visiualization that summarizes our findings by the low-tech demo date

+Last but not least, we published summary of our analysis & findings on [website] (https://ieor135project.wixsite.com/website) as the UI for the project.